Best eulogies ever written for sister

 Eulogy for My Sister (Laura): The Journey of Her Life

-Life is often compared to a journey, one filled with twists and turns, milestones and detours, but ultimately, a path that shapes us into who we become.
+Life is often compared to a journey—one filled with twists and turns, milestones and detours, but ultimately, a path that shapes us into who we become.
 My sister, Laura, lived a life that was a journey in every sense.
-It was a road filled with passion, perseverance, and love.
-Today, I want to share her journey, the moments that defined her, and the lasting map she’s left behind for us to follow.
+Today, I want to share the moments that defined her, and the map she left for us to follow.

 The Starting Point: Childhood in a Small Town